aarush-narang/URL-Shortener/README.md

 # URL Shortener

-Created using Flask and VanillaJS, this clone includes not only english words but has the option to switch to spanish words and food-related words
+Created using Flask and VanillaJS, this is a URL shortener in which you can also create an account to save your shortened URLs.

 ## Installation